Jamie (singer): Solo career

-In July 2014, Park became a co-host for Arirang TV's After School Club and has been the longest-serving host on the show and has hosted with many co-hosts including Eric Nam and eaJ.
+In July 2014, Jamie became a co-host for Arirang TV's After School Club and has been the longest-serving host on the show and has hosted with many co-hosts including Eric Nam and eaJ.

-On March 31, 2015 Park Jin-young revealed that Park would make her solo debut.
+On March 31, 2015 Park Jin-young revealed that Jamie would make her solo debut.
 She released her debut single "Hopeless Love" on April 5 with the name Jimin Park and made her debut stage before the finals of K-pop Star 4 on the same day.

-On May 19, 2015 producer group Sweetune revealed that Park and Eric Nam would release a duet called "Dream" for Charity Project.
+On May 19, 2015, producer group Sweetune revealed that Jamie and Eric Nam would release a duet called "Dream" for Charity Project.
 The song was released on May 28, 2015.

-On August 14, 2015, Park announced a project group she had formed with Seung-youn of UNIQ and rapper Nathan.
+On August 14, 2015, Jamie announced a project group she had formed with Seung-youn of UNIQ and rapper Nathan.
 Their group name was later revealed to be M.O.L.A (Make Our Life Awesome), and they released their first track "My Way" on August 20.
 Their second song "Trick or Treat" was released on October 31, where Jimin made her second recorded comeback as a rapper.

-On August 23, 2016, Park released her first EP 19 to 20 with the lead single 'Try'.
-Due to Naver's V-LIVE, Park stated that 19 to 20 is about "her story" and hoped that her fans would be able to connect to her better and build a stronger relationship with her first self-composed album.
+On August 23, 2016, Jamie released her first EP 19 to 20 with the lead single 'Try'.
+Due to Naver's V-LIVE, Jamie stated that 19 to 20 is about "her story" and hoped that her fans would be able to connect to her better and build a stronger relationship with her first self-composed album.

-On September 4, 2018, Park released her second EP Jiminxjamie, where she participated in the composition for majority of the tracks.
+On September 4, 2018, Jamie released her second EP Jiminxjamie, where she participated in the composition for majority of the tracks.

-Following the expiration of her seven-year contract with JYP Entertainment, Park left the company on August 6, 2019.
+Following the expiration of her seven-year contract with JYP Entertainment, Jamie left the company on August 6, 2019.

-On April 21, 2020, it was announced that Park has signed an exclusive contract with Warner Music Korea, and will continue to promote as Jamie.
+On April 21, 2020, it was announced that Jamie has signed an exclusive contract with Warner Music Korea, and will continue to promote as Jamie.